bcalden/ClusterPyXT/README.md

 ### Cluster Initialization
 Next, you must initialize a cluster.
 At a minimum, you need the name for the cluster and the Chandra Observation IDs you plan on using.
 Names can be whatever you want (e.g. A85, A115, Bullet, Toothbrush) just recognize the name needs to be valid in directory and file names.
 That means don't use slashes or other characters disallowed by your filesystem.
 Observation IDs can be found using the [Chandra Data Archive](https://cda.harvard.edu/chaser/).
 While you can start the pipeline with just this information, redshift, hydrogen column density, and the metallicity of the cluster are required to complete the spectral fitting.
 Redshift information can be found at the [NASA/IPAC Extragalactic Database (NED)](https://ned.ipac.caltech.edu).
 Hydrogen column density information can be found at [NASA HEASARC Tools](https://heasarc.gsfc.nasa.gov/cgi-bin/Tools/w3nh/w3nh.pl).
 Solar abundance can usually be estimated at `0.3` although you can check the literature to see if a better value for your cluster should be used.

 There are various ways to initialize a cluster.
 To use the CLI GUI(beta), just run `python clusterpyxt.py`.
-For a textual guided process, you can run `python clusterpyxt.py --initialize_cluster`.
-If you prefer to pass all information via command line arguments (can be useful to initialize multiple clusters within a script), the `--cluster_name`, `--nH`, `--redshift`, `--abundance`, and `--obsids` arguments can be used.

 ### Processing a Cluster
-After a cluster is initialized, you can simply start/continue the pipeline by running `python clusterpyxt.py --continue` or running `python clusterpyxt.py` and selecting the continue option.
+After a cluster is initialized, you can simply start/continue the pipeline by running `python clusterpyxt.py` and selecting the continue option.
 The pipeline will prompt for additional input (point source region files, exclusion areas, etc.).
 Follow a detailed walkthrough below.

 #### Stage 1
 Required: Cluster initialized following the above process [Cluster Initialization](#cluster-initialization)